Nike Zoom Fly 6 review: Light, Fast, And Built To Last

 The overall package is also 10% lighter than the Zoom Fly 5, a weight differential that will be noticeable in daily training.

-It also puts it on par, in weight (and price for that matter), with the awesome Saucony Endorphin Speed 4, and lighter than the not-so-great Hoka Mach X 2 – both competitors to the Zoom Fly 6 in my Best Speed Training Shoes category right now.
+It also puts it on par, in weight (and price for that matter), with the awesome Saucony Endorphin Speed 5, and lighter than the Hoka Mach X 3 - both competitors to the Zoom Fly 6 in the Best Speed Training Shoes category (links to alastairrunning.com), right now.

-Considering it’s priced at $170, it’s more affordable than Nike’s Vaporfly 3 ($260) or Nike Alphafly 3 ($285) and can fit well into your rotation if you want a plated shoe for varied workouts or marathon prep.
+Considering it’s priced at $180 (or $190 for this incredible Glam Gods colorway), it’s more affordable than Nike’s Vaporfly 4 ($260) or Nike Alphafly 3 ($295) and can fit well into your rotation if you want a plated shoe for varied workouts or marathon prep.

 What’s not so good